CodesOfRishi/navita/README.md

 **Synopsis:** `cd [<string>...]`

-Fuzzy search directories *in current working directory* and traverse to the selected one.
+Fuzzy search directories in the *current working directory* and traverse to the selected one.
+If no match is found, Navita would search the history i.e., the same as the *Navigate-History* feature.

 <div align="center">